cristina-v-melnic/pattern-formation/README.md

 and functional dependencies $f(u,v)$ and $g(u,v)$.

 ## Credit
-This work was done as a part of a semester project in MSc Computational Sciences at the Freie Universitaet Berlin in 2019.
-The project was initiated and supervised by Dr Gottfried Hastermann and performed by a group of 3 people: myself, Ece Sanin and Kevin Cyriac Edampurath.
+This was a coursework semester project in MSc Computational Sciences program at the Freie Universitaet Berlin in 2019.
+The project was initiated and supervised by Dr Gottfried Hastermann and performed by a group of 3 people: Cristina Melnic, Ece Sanin and Kevin Cyriac Edampurath.

 ## References